dapr/docs/daprdocs/content/en/operations/observability/tracing/otel-collector/open-telemetry-collector-jaeger.md

 1. Download and inspect the [`open-telemetry-collector-jaeger.yaml`](/docs/open-telemetry-collector/open-telemetry-collector-jaeger.yaml) file.

-1. In the data section of the `otel-collector-conf` ConfigMap, update the `jaeger.endpoint` value to reflect the endpoint of your Jaeger collector Kubernetes service object.
+1. In the data section of the `otel-collector-conf` ConfigMap, update the `otlp/jaeger.endpoint` value to reflect the endpoint of your Jaeger collector Kubernetes service object.

 1. Deploy the OpenTelemetry Collector into the same namespace where your Dapr-enabled applications are running: